Interpretive Fidelity

 Interpretation is unavoidable.
 Even refusing to interpret is an interpretation.
 When someone says “I’m fine,” interpretation decides whether that is closure, avoidance, exhaustion, a request for space, or a request for care.
 When someone forgets something important, interpretation decides whether that is human error, disrespect, distraction, or a deeper pattern.
 When someone raises their voice, interpretation decides whether that is anger, fear, urgency, dominance, or panic.

 When interpretation becomes unstable, the same events produce escalating harm.
 A single sentence becomes a trial.
 A request becomes a demand.
 A boundary becomes rejection.
 A mistake becomes a pattern.
 A pattern becomes identity.
-And once identity is assigned, the channel closes.
-You can feel this in real time when it happens.
+Once identity is assigned, the channel closes.
+You can recognize the moment it happens.
 The other person stops trying to understand and starts trying to win, contain, deny, perform, or escape.
-In that moment, the relationship is no longer a shared reality.
-It becomes parallel realities, competing stories.
+At that point the relationship is no longer a shared reality.
+It becomes parallel accounts competing for dominance.

 That is why love cannot be defined only as affection.
 Affection does not guarantee interpretive stability.